On the existence of supporting broken book decompositions for contact forms in dimension 3: Introduction

-Our techniques, combined with Fried's construction~\cite{Fr}, also allow to establish the existence of a supporting rational open book decomposition (where we drop the orientation assumption on the binding) when there is only one broken component in the binding.
-We refer to Theorem~\ref{Fried} for the details.
-Supported by these constructions, we make the optimistic Conjecture~\ref{conj-obd} that broken book decompositions can be transformed into rational open book decompositions (with no assumption on the orientation of the binding), and thus that nondegenerate Reeb vector fields always admit Birkhoff sections.
+Our techniques, combined with Fried's construction~\cite{Fr}, also allow to establish the existence of a carrying rational open book decomposition when there is only one broken component in the binding.
+Supported by these constructions, we make the optimistic Conjecture~\ref{conj-obd} that broken book decompositions can be transformed into rational open book decompositions, and thus that nondegenerate Reeb vector fields always admit Birkhoff sections.